Riadabd/app-turtle-visualiser/README.md

 - `MU_SPARQL_TIMEOUT` is used to configure the timeout (in seconds) for SPARQL queries.

+Since this template is based on the meinheld-gunicorn-docker image, all possible environment config for that image is also available for the template.
+See [meinheld-gunicorn-docker#environment-variables](https://github.com/tiangolo/meinheld-gunicorn-docker#environment-variables) for more info.
+The template configures `WEB_CONCURRENCY` in particular to `1` by default.

 ### Production

 For hosting the app in a production setting, the template depends on [meinheld-gunicorn-docker](https://github.com/tiangolo/meinheld-gunicorn-docker).
 All [environment variables](https://github.com/tiangolo/meinheld-gunicorn-docker#environment-variables) used by meinheld-gunicorn can be used to configure your service as well.